Medical Terminologies and Interoperability

 • Heart attack: 37443015

 Support for multiple levels of granularity allows SNOMED CT to be used to represent clinical data at a level of detail that is appropriate to a range of different uses."
-(IHTSDO SNOMED User's Guide)
+(SNOMED User's Guide)

 Concepts with different levels of granularity are linked to one another by "is a" relationships, like in UML modeling.
 A terrier is a type of dog.
 A rigatoni is a type of pasta.
 This enables appropriate aggregation of specific information within more detailed categories.